Nanded district: Culture

 The Sahasrakund Waterfall located at Islapur village, Kinwat is a favourite destination for tourists during the monsoon.
 Hot water springs with containing sulphur and phosphate are believed to have medicinal properties.
 Unkeshwar village in Kinwat taluka has a Shiva temple.
-Malegaon Yatra dedicated to Lord Khandoba in Malegaon taluka is considered one of biggest in India.
+Malegaon Yatra dedicated to Lord Khandoba in Loha taluka is considered one of biggest in India.
 The 10th and last living guru of Sikhs, Guru Gobind Singh spent his last days and here he transferred the title of Guru to "Aad Granth" as "Guru Granth Sahib".
 A gurdwara was built on the site of Guru Gobind Singh's cremation.
 The gurdwara is part of the Hazur Sahib.